RuK-Prog/CPS/README.md

 	REFRESH - reading new parameters from the ini file, as well as restarting the audio engine.
 	The operation depends on the AUTOSWITCH parameter: =1 once, =0 approximately every half hour of the CPS program;
 	AUTOSWITCH - automatically changes the value of the EXIT and REFRESH keys to 0, after one activation of these keys.
+ Error: Contains a critical program failure error for the last time.